MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsCustomBannerText.md

 ## PARAMETERS

 ### -Id
 The Identity of the CustomBannerText.
+You do not need to provide an Id as the backend will generate it for you.
+However if you wish to provide your own ID, you can provide your own GUID.
+Please note that you have to provide a unique ID for every CsTeamsCustomBannerText you create.

 ```yaml
 Type: Guid